teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 LLC | flexible; tax pass through
 C&nbsp;Corp | VCs Require it.
 Pays separate taxes S&nbsp;Corp | tax pass through
-B&nbsp;Corp | commits to a social mission (Etsy, Warby Parker, Patagonia, etc)
+B&nbsp;Corp | commits to a social mission (Etsy, Warby Parker, Patagonia)

 The difference between an "S Corp" and a “C Corp” is just a tax election.
-A "C Corp" is subject to double-taxation, but allows multiple classes of stockholders (which VCs will demand).
+A "C Corp" gets double-taxed, but allows multiple classes of stockholders (which VCs will demand).
 An "S Corp" avoids double taxation, but imposes several restrictions on the company and its owners.
 “Double taxation” isn’t as bad as it sounds.
 Accountants can often reduce or eliminate the extra tax.

 * [What Type of Entity Should I Form?](http://www.startupcompanylawyer.com/2009/03/12/what-type-of-entity-should-i-form/) *[Yokum Taku](https://twitter.com/Yokum)*, 2009.
 If you want to raise venture capital, form a Delaware C Corp.